shikokuchuo/nanonext/README.md

 #### Windows

-Pre-built ‘libnng’ v1.6.0 (722bf46) and ‘libmbedtls’ v3.2.1 libraries
+For R \>= 4.2 using the rtools42 toolchain, selecting source package installation will allow the sources to be downloaded and built as on Unix-alikes.

-are downloaded automatically during the package installation process.
+For previous R versions, pre-compiled ‘libnng’ v1.6.0 (722bf46) and ‘libmbedtls’ v3.2.1 libraries are used instead.

 [« Back to ToC](#table-of-contents)